serverless/blog/posts/2017-10-04-serverless-vs-containers.md

 ---
 title: Serverless (FaaS) vs. Containers - when to pick which?
 description: Docker, Kubernetes, Serverless?
 Let's discuss the ups and downs of each.
-date: 2017-10-02
+date: 2017-10-04
 layout: Post
 thumbnail: https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/serverless-vs-containers.png
 authors:
   - PhilippMuns
 ---

-Contrary to popular thought, Functions-as-a-Service (FaaS) and Containers have some pretty important things in common.
+Contrary to popular thought, Serverless (FaaS) and Containers (Container Orchestration) have some pretty important things in common.

 You want a modern, future-proof architecture?
 They both have it.
 You want to build that slick architecture while also leveraging the latest innovations in distributed systems and large-scale application development?
 Yep, they both have that too.